kyotolesson-class/kyotolesson-class.github.io/junior_coders/0c23f5f29d83139f13fc32a19c49dee01bfcd93f/class_notes_lessons/TynkerNotes.md

 draw: draws on teh background
 say: uses a bubble
-label: puts in on the character
+label: puts in on the character centered
 print: ???

 set angle: direction of motion